| Hydraulic Fluid Darkening On

 bubbles flow from the reservoir into higher pressure zones like

+the pumps or valves.
 I would do three things to address this problem before performance

+issues started occurring.
 First, I would confirm that thermal degradation is indeed the

 source of the problem.
 I would ask the laboratory to provide the